Chris Elliott: Letterman years (1982–1990)

 In 1987, while still working at Letterman, Elliott starred in two Cinemax Comedy Experiment TV specials called FDR: A One Man Show and Action Family.
 He co-wrote both specials with Letterman writers Matt Wickline and Sandy Frank.
 FDR: A One Man Show was a fake play about the life and times of Franklin D. Roosevelt (influenced by Frank Perry's 1984 TV movie J.F.K.: A One-Man Show).
 Elliott looked and sounded nothing like Roosevelt; he portrayed events from his life that never happened, such as a Japanese bombing of the White House, and his crossing the Potomac in a rowboat.
 By the end of the show, he had performed Gallagher's shtick of smashing watermelons and other soft fruits on stage.

-Following these specials, Elliott and Wickline had a falling-out and ceased working together, with Wickline frustrated with Elliott's lust for stardom.
-Elliott switched to collaborating on his Letterman character bits with Adam Resnick, also a writer.
+Following these specials, Elliott and Wickline had a falling out, as Elliott had begun collaborating more with fellow Letterman writer Adam Resnick on his pieces on the show.
 Elliott and Resnick's character bits found him playing self-involved show business people, both real and fake.
 These characters include Rip Taylor-esque Las Vegas lounge lizard Skylark, talk show host Chris Elliott Jr. (a la Morton Downey Jr.), and exaggerated surreal impressions of Marlon Brando, Jay Leno, and Marv Albert.

 As his career on Late Night blossomed, Elliott auditioned to join the cast of Saturday Night Live when Lorne Michaels returned to the program in 1985.
 He was offered the job but turned it down to stay at Letterman.
 He began taking small film roles, often as a supporting actor in films such as Michael Mann's Manhunter and James Cameron's The Abyss.
 He had a small supporting role in an episode of Miami Vice.